arav06/aws-fundies/aws-security-compliance.md

 1. The decision to let a user access a resource starts with a default explicit 'deny'
 2. Then the policies of the request are evaluated.
 It checks the resources, principal, action and conditions.
 The order does not matter
 3. If AWS finds a deny instruction which would apply to the request, it will not allow the user to access that resource
-4. If no explicit deny is find, AWS checks for allow instructions in the request
+4. If no explicit deny is found, AWS checks for allow instructions in the request
 5. If even 1 is found, the user is allowed to proceed
-6. If no allow is found, then the user will be denied access
+6. If no allow instruction is found, then the user will be denied access

 If a user has the right permissions to access a course, the order of operations is Explicitly Deny -> Explicitly Allow